SQ2CPA/wspr2sondehub/README.md

 ## Updating the software

-Remember that you need to replace all updated files and also please run `npm install`
+Remember that you need to replace all updated files and also please run `npm install` otherwise software may stop work!

 # 73, Damian SQ2CPA, Poland